Skip to main content

 • view and register for career events being held on- and off-campus

-This workshop guides students to evaluate their resumé from the employers' perspective using a framework facilitated by a Career Development coach.
+This presentation guides students to evaluate their resumé from the employers' perspective using a framework facilitated by a Career Development coach.
 Students will learn how to:

 • analyze job postings to determine employers' needs